JoshuaVandaele/SuperISOUpdater/README.md

 # Super ISO Updater

+> [!WARNING]
+> This branch is still a work in progress.
+As such, not all of the listed features may be available yet.

 Super ISO Updater is a powerful tool that provides a convenient way to check for updates and install the latest versions of various ISO files.
 It is primarily designed to work with a Ventoy drive and supports a wide range of ISOs.

 ## Features